 For aspiring musicians who want to go beyond simply learning how to play piano, but who want to create and share their own music, the Casio WK-245 is a compact, portable keyboard that has all the capabilities that modern songwriters and composers are looking for.

 With 76 touch sensitive keys, the ability to layer and combine voices, built-in rhythms, and MIDI and USB connectivity, it's a complete portable music creation station at an affordable price.
+In this Casio WK 245 review, we will take a look at the features, specification, pro & cons, and working of this keyboard.

 The Casio WK-245 is a workstation keyboard with onboard sampling, 6-track recording and playback, and digital connectivity to computers and smart devices.
 The big onboard library of instrument tones and rhythms will inspire any musician, and microphone and audio inputs let you connect external devices or instruments, while you sample or sing along.
 Add reverb and other effects to create finished compositions, and share them using your Mac or PC.